This post contains affiliate links. See our disclosure policy here.

 To make this syrup, you’ll need the following tools:

 Saucepan: This is what the syrup ingredients are placed inside to cook.
+I use the Cuisinart 3 Quart Stainless Steel Saucepan.

 Silicone Spatula: This is used to stir the syrup.
-I use OXO Good Grips Silicone Spatulas because their flexibility allows them to stir and wipe the syrups out of the pan more thoroughly than spoons.
+I use the OXO Good Grips Silicone Everyday Spatula because its flexibility allows me to stir and wipe the syrups out of the pan more thoroughly than a spoon.

 Fine Mesh Strainer: This is used to remove solid ingredients from the syrup during the transfer process.
 I use the Barfly Stainless Steel Fine Mesh Strainer because its tightly woven mesh is excellent for removing small seeds and pieces of fruit.

 Funnel: This is used to transfer the syrup from the bag to the storage containers without making a mess.
-I prefer to use a small silicone funnel because that type is flexible and easy to store.
+I use the ANNIOCA Silicone Food Grade Funnel because it’s flexible and easy to store.

 Squeeze Bottle: This is used to store the syrup in the refrigerator for immediate use.
-I prefer OXO Good Grips Squeeze Bottles because they are high quality.
+I use the OXO Good Grips Squeeze Bottles because they’re high quality.

 Storage Pouch with Pouring Spout: This is used to store extra syrup in the freezer for later use.
+I use the OHMAXHO 16 oz Reusable Plastic Pouches because they’re made with a thick material that doesn’t come open after freezing the syrup.

 How to Store This Syrup